-So what exactly does that compatibility mean or look like?
-Well, it works in a couple of ways.
-The first is that if you have a workout to do for that day, when you go to track a run or treadmill run, it will display that you have a workout to do.
+If you have a workout to do that day, it will show on the display when you go to track a run or treadmill run.
 You can choose to do the workout, view the workout or skip it.

 Garmin Coach: Getting set up